artburkart/docker-chicagoboss/README.md

   ```
   <sub>NOTE: This is probably not ideal, but I'm not sure how else to keep the instance alive throughout development.</sub>

-1. Create a Dockerfile that looks like the following:
+3. Create a Dockerfile that looks like the following:

   ```
-  FROM cb
+  FROM artburkart/docker-chicagoboss

   # INSTALL APP
   COPY ./app /app  # `make app PROJECT=app`